Standard Demographics

 Average Household Size

-Average size of households within regional boundaries; calculated by dividing the number of persons living in households by the total number of households.
+Average size of households within regional boundaries; calculated by dividing the total number of persons living in households in this region by the total number of regional households.

 Households by Income

-Count of regional households grouped by reported annual household income.
+Count of regional households grouped by specific, reported annual household income categories.

 Households by Type

-Count of regional households grouped by household population structure, for example, single parent with children, married couple no children, and so forth.
+Count of regional households grouped by specific household population structures, for example, single parent household with children or married couple household without children.

 Marital Status

-Count of regional adult population grouped by marital status type: single, married, etc.
+Count of regional adult population grouped by specific marital status types, such as married or single.

 Educational Attainment

-Count of regional population grouped by educational attainment levels.
+Count of regional population grouped by educational attainment levels; might be further refined by age and gender categories.

 Unemployed Population